-conventional or organic farming usually works in two dimensions: length and width, i.e., we just take dimensional spacing into consideration, whether it is for the planting of soybean (Glycine max), orange, coffee, sugar cane (Saccharum officinarum), grass etc. syntropic agriculture works with four dimensions: width, length, height (stratum or storey) and time.
-So we give each plant a niche that enhances its photosynthesis and decreases its stress, we look at each individual and seek to create for it a bubble of comfort, observe if there is enough coverage of the soil to activate the biological processes in the soil, the quality of that coverage, we observe which stratum the plant is part of and if it is in the correct consortium, i.e., if the plant is from the stratum below: do we have the other strata above it? (medium, high and emerging), are the quality of these strata above it formed by species of the current or future cycle?, because the succession goes towards systems of abundance.
-For example, when we have a cassava (Manihot esculenta) growing under a eucalyptus (Eucalyptus sp), which was planted nearby and simultaneously, from 4 to 6 months the eucalyptus exceeds the cassava in its height, we do not necessarily have to prune all the skirt of the eucalyptus, but remove only those branches that overlap the stratum occupied by the cassava and calibrate the shadow with pruning, so that branches which are at the same height as the cassava, but do not overlap their canopy do not necessarily need to be removed, we create optimal conditions for each individual, or better, a bubble of life, allowing these bubbles to coexist harmoniously, pruning only what is necessary.
-In addition, we observe if there are aged and sick plants nearby, because they always transmit a signal of senescence of the system as a whole.
+Conventional or organic farming usually works in two dimensions: length and width, i.e., we just take dimensional spacing into consideration, whether it is for the planting of soybean (Glycine max), orange, coffee, sugar cane (Saccharum officinarum), grass etc. Syntropic agriculture works with four dimensions: width, length, height (stratum or storey) and time.
+So we give each plant a niche that enhances its photosynthesis and decreases its stress, we look at each individual and seek to create for it a bubble of comfort, observe if there is enough coverage of the soil to activate the biological processes in the soil, the quality of that coverage, we observe which stratum the plant is part of and if it is in the correct consortium, i.e., if the plant is from the lower stratum: do we have the other strata above it? (medium, high and emerging), are the quality of these strata above it formed by species of the current or future cycle?, like this the succession goes towards a system of abundance.
+For example, when we have a cassava (Manihot esculenta) growing under a young eucalyptus (Eucalyptus sp), which was planted nearby and simultaneously, after 4 to 6 months the eucalyptus exceeds the cassava in height, we do not necessarily have to prune all the skirt of the eucalyptus, but remove only those branches that overlap the stratum occupied by the cassava and calibrate the shade with pruning, so that branches which are at the same height as the cassava, but do not overlap their canopy do not necessarily need to be removed, we create optimal conditions for each individual, or better, a bubble of life, allowing these bubbles to coexist harmoniously, pruning only what is necessary.
+In addition, we observe if there are aged and sick plants nearby, because they always transmit a signal of senescence to the system as a whole.

 When we tell people that we plant eucalyptus along with grass, vegetables, bananas, fruit trees... many people get spooked, because Image 3 soon springs to mind, the

 eucalyptus planted in monoculture.
-The largest fire in the history of Chile occurred in 2017, burning more than 600,000 hectares of native forest and planted fields, entire villages.
-One of the reasons was the large amount of forests planted in monoculture, which become pyrophile ("Friends" of fire) without the momentum generated by the management of the successional agroforests.
+The largest fire in the history of Chile occurred in 2017, burning more than 600,000 hectares of native and planted forests, as wll as entire villages.
+One of the reasons was the large amount of forests planted in monoculture, which become pyrophile ("friends" of fire) without the dynamics generated by the management of successional agroforests.